dstaulcu/PromptEmail/docs/SECURITY_GUIDE.md

 **What is NEVER Collected:**
 - ❌ Email content or text
-- ❌ Email addresses or recipients
-- ❌ Email subject lines
+- ❌ Email metadata (e.g. recipients, subjects)
 - ❌ AI-generated responses
 - ❌ API keys or credentials
-- ❌ Exchange server details

 **What is Collected (Optional):**
 - ✅ Performance metrics for optimization